lorin/tla-prophecy/README.md

 rep = record [back: int, items: array [item]]
 ```

-The syntax assumes pass-by-reference, so that variables passed as arguments
+The syntax assumes pass-by-reference, so that the `q` variable can be modified.
-can be mutated.

 The algorithm assumes the presence of the following atomic operations